Apply to the course

 What are the English Language requirements for this course?

 If you are an international student you will need to provide proof of your English Language proficiency.
-The Application guide lists the full details of everything you will need when applying to Oxford including information regarding the English Language requirements.
+Visit the Application guide lists for the full details of everything you will need when applying to Oxford including information regarding the English Language requirements.

 If you are eligible to apply for an English Language waiver, you will need to include the relevant details in your original application.

 What do you mean by “Experience of global health issues including at least one year's experience in a resource-limited context?”